smash-transport/smash-hadron-sampler/README.md

     cs2                           Speed of sound squared.
 Default is 0.15. ratio_pressure_energydensity  Pressure divided by energy density.
 Default is 0.15. create_root_output            Enables ROOT output if set to 1.
-Default is 0 (false).
+Default is 0 (false). hydro_coordinate_system       Coordinate system in which the position of the freeze-out hypersurface elements from the hydro evolution are provided (by space-time four-vectors).
+Possible coordinate systems
+                                  are 'tau-eta' (default) or 'cartesian'.

 > [!NOTE]